Road Traffic Accident Claims Abroad

-- Complete any paperwork the police provide to you, ask for an interpreter if you cannot read or speak the local language.
+- Complete any paperwork the police provide to you and ask for an interpreter if you cannot read or speak the local language.

 - Ask if there is any available CCTV or dash cam footage and, if so, ask for a copy.

-- Make a note of the details of the drivers involved; their names, address, contact details and registration plate number.
+- Make a note of the details of the drivers involved; their names, addresses, contact details and registration plate numbers.

 - Notify your travel and motor insurer as soon as you can - they may be able to provide you with assistance.